-This paper exploits area-based piloting and age-related eligibility rules to identify treatment effects of a labor market program-the New Deal for Young People in the U.K. A central focus is on substitution/displacement effects and on equilibrium wage effects.
+This paper exploits area based piloting and age-related eligibility rules to identify treatment effects of a labor market program - the New Deal for Young People in the UK.
+A central focus is on substitution/displacement effects and on equilibrium wage effects.
 The program includes extensive job assistance and wage subsidies to employers.
-We find that the impact of the program significantly raised transitions to employment by about 5 percentage points.
-The impact is robust to a wide variety of nonexperimental estimators.
-However, we present some evidence that this effect may not be as large in the longer run.
-(JEL: J18, J23, J38)
+We find that the program significantly raised transitions to employment by about five percentage points (about 20 percent over the pre-program base).
+The impact is robust to a wide variety of non-experimental estimators.
+However we present some evidence suggesting that this effect may not be as large in the longer run.

+JEL Classification: J18, J23, J38